When Will the Fed Raise Rates?

 On September 18, 2007, the Fed began a 16-month drive to dramatically lower rates, from 5.25 percent to less than 1 percent.
 That was in response to tightening credit markets brought on by the subprime mortgage crisis.

-By January 2010, investors began wondering "When will the Fed raise interest rates again?"
-In response, the Fed announced its exit strategy, which focused on tightening the money supply using everything BUT the fed funds rate.
+By January 2010, investors began wondering when the Fed would raise interest rates again.
+In response, the Fed announced its exit strategy.
+It focused on tightening the money supply using everything BUT the fed funds rate.
 The Fed wanted to keep that rate low since it affects variable-rate mortgages.
 The housing market had not yet recovered.
 There was a 15-month pipeline of foreclosures that kept housing prices down.

 How High Interest Rates Will Go

 Once the Fed raises the fed funds rate, how high will it go?
-The Fed expects to raise it to 2 percent in 2018 and 3 percent in 2019.
-The Fed forecasts inflation to remain around 2 percent until 2022.
-That's because it will make sure that inflation is no worse than that.
+The Fed expects to raise it to 2.4 percent in 2018, 3.1 percent in 2019, and 3.4 percent in 2020.
+The Fed forecasts inflation to remain between 2.0 to 2.3 percent until 2020.
+It will make sure that inflation is no worse than that.
 But there are five steps that will protect you from fed rate hikes.

-Historically, the fed funds rate remains between 2-5 percent.
-The highest it's ever been was 20 percent in 1981 to combat stagflation and an inflation rate of 12.9 percent.
+Historically, the fed funds rate has remained between 2 and 5 percent.
+The highest it's ever been was 20 percent in 1981.
+The Fed raised it to combat an inflation rate of 12.9 percent.
+It also battled stagflation.
 That was an unusual circumstance caused by wage-price controls, stop-go monetary policy, and taking the dollar off of the gold standard.